 |django-admin startapp||Creates a new app directory.|

-Answer: A Django project could have one or more than one application.
-A project is a collection of apps, whereas a Django app is a simple web application that is supposed to perform some special functions in order to interact with the user.
+Answer: A Django project could have one or more than one applications.
+A project, on the other hand, is a collection of apps.
+Also, a Django app is a simple web application that is supposed to perform some special functions in order to interact with the user.

 Answer: mixins are the classes predefined in Django, which are used to provide discrete functionalities.
 The sole purpose of mixins is to make the code reusable and increase the Django DRY property.

-Answer: If we make changes in the Django models then we need the
+If we make changes in the Django models, then we need the

 Answer: In Django, we have ORM (Object Relation Mapping), which can be used to access data from the database using simple Python commands.
 To get all the data from a database, we can use the .object.all() command: